Fighting Hunger For Three Decades

 Following the spirit of change, the Fredericksburg Area Food Relief Clearinghouse changed its name to the Fredericksburg Area Food Bank (FAFB) and became affiliated with The Second Harvest Food Bank Network (Currently known as Feeding America).
 The affiliation with Second Harvest helped to bring in a number of strategic advantages to the Food Bank.

 After twelve years at 1327 Alum Spring Rd, the Board of Directors purchased a larger warehouse in Spotsylvania County due to the Food Bank's continues growth.

 Present: Currently located at 3631 Lee Hill Dr in the Lee Hill Industrial Park, the Fredericksburg Area Food Bank's warehouse contains 30,000 square feet of dry storages space and 8,000 cubic feet of freezer and cooler space.
 Due to the size of the warehouse and the affiliation with Feeding America the amount and variety of food & other grocery products available at the Food Bank increased tremendously.

 - Last year, the Fredericksburg Area Food Bank distributed over 3.5 million pounds of food and grocery product to families and individuals in need in a five-county service area.

-- Each month, our partner agencies serve more than 20,000 individuals that are at-risk of hunger.
+- Each month, our partner agencies and program partners serve more than 20,000 individuals that are at-risk of hunger.

 - Of those 20,000 more than half are children and senior citizens.